DomdogSec/NodeSecurityShield/README.md

     - **Note:** blockedDomains hold precedence over allowedDomains.
     - **i.e.,** requests checked against blockedDomains first then allowedDomains.
 - **`executedCommand`:** defines the accepted behaviour for `Command Execution`
     - `allowedCommands` Array accepts `String` .
-You can pass a RegEx to allow a pattern.
+You can pass a RegEx to allow a pattern of commands.
-    - **Note:** default behaviour is to block all command executions.
+    - The default behaviour is to block all command executions.
 Provided, RAP has `executedCommand` property defined.
-    - When the above RAP is used, only `pwd` command is allowed to execute.
+    - When the above RAP is used,
+        - `pwd` command is allowed to execute and
+        - `.js` files inside `helper` are allowed to spawn as node processes.
+    - **Note:** Avoid usage of `.*` in regex.
+As this will allow the execution of any command after a pipe `|`.
 - **`reportUri`:** Sends Violations to a given endpoint.
 As violations are similar to **Content Security Policy** violations.
 Any CSP monitoring solutions can be used.
 We used the Sentry endpoint in the above RAP.
 - **Module Specific Control:** `allowedDomain` Array accepts Objects with following
     - `domain`: Array of domains which are to be allowed for provided files.